Computer Security Tips for Home, School and Work

 You will be required to enter your Windows password before using your computer again.

-This option will lock the keyboard and blank the monitor screen until a valid password is entered.
+This option will lock the keyboard and blank the monitor screen of a Windows computer (PC) until a valid password is entered.

-Along with weak passwords and virus-spreading e-mail attachments, are computer systems that are not patched constitute one of the leading security threats on the Internet.
+Along with weak passwords and virus-spreading email attachments, computer systems that are not patched constitute one of the leading security threats on the Internet.

 The University regularly deploys and installs Microsoft patches to University computers.
 For home use, patches can be installed by going to the Microsoft Windows Update site at http://windowsupdate.microsoft.com.

-All computers should run an anti-virus program to prevent unwanted virus, programs installed on your computer.
-Once installed, be sure to update it on regular basis.
+All computers should run an antivirus program to prevent installation of unwanted virus programs on your computer.
+Once installed, be sure to update it on a regular basis.

-It is the University of St. Thomas’ policy that all computers connected to the University network be required to have working anti-virus software installed and that the anti-virus software to be kept up-to-date.
-Currently, The University of St. Thomas has specified anti-virus software by McAfee to be used for all University computers connected to the University network.
+It is the University of St. Thomas’ policy that all computers connected to the University network be required to have working antivirus software installed and that the antivirus software be kept up-to-date.
+Currently, The University of St. Thomas has specified antivirus software by McAfee to be used for all University computers connected to the University network.

 Install and turn on your firewall program.
 Firewall software provides a protective barrier between your computer and potentially harmful content on the Internet.
-It can monitor communications to and from your computer, and allow you, the user, to permit or deny inbound and outbound traffic (e.g., connection requests).
-Firewalls can block/notify the user for intrusion attempts, but they cannot protect against malware, so make sure you have some type of antivirus software installed on your computer and that you keep it up-to-date.
-Also be sure to install and configure your firewall correctly, otherwise it will not work properly.
+It can monitor communications to and from your computer and allow you, the user, to permit or deny inbound and outbound traffic (e.g., connection requests).
+Firewalls can block or notify the user of intrusion attempts, but they cannot protect against malware, so make sure you have some type of antivirus software installed on your computer and that you keep it up-to-date.
+Also be sure to install and configure your firewall correctly otherwise, it will not work properly.

-A couple of effective back up routines would be the following:
+A couple of effective back up routines would include the following:

-E-mails and Instant Messenger are valuable tools but they can be used or misused in a variety of ways.
+Emails and Instant Messenger are valuable tools, but they can be used or misused in a variety of ways.
 Data sent through either one is not considered confidential or secure.
-Therefore, do not send confidential or sensitive information, like social security number s or account numbers through unencrypted e-mail or instant messenger.
+Do not send confidential or sensitive information, social security numbers or account numbers through unencrypted email or Instant Messenger.
 Do not open a message or an attachment from an unknown sender.

-8. Use care when downloading & installing programs
+8. Use care when downloading and installing programs.

 Download software or files only from trusted sources.
 Do not download applications from peer-to-peer files sharing.
 You may believe that you are downloading freeware or an evaluation version of commercial software but you are actually installing malware on your computer.

-Whether someone has managed to log into your desktop or laptop, you can have the data encrypted which cannot be accessed.
+Whether someone has managed to log into your desktop or laptop, you can have your data encrypted so it cannot be accessed.

 To remove File and Print Sharing from your computer:

 This practice is listed for the obvious reason that a computer that is turned off cannot be electronically compromised.
-If a computer is not required to run overnight or over the weekend, it should be shutdown and power off.
+If a computer is not required to run overnight or over the weekend, it should be shut down and powered off.
 Not only will this alleviate the danger of a criminal breaking into the system electronically, it will save power.